jpalardy/vim-slime/README.md

 Advanced Configuration
 ----------------------

-If you need this, you might as well refer to [the code](https://github.com/jpalardy/vim-slime/blob/master/plugin/slime.vim#L233-L245) :-)
+If you need this, you might as well refer to [the code](https://github.com/jpalardy/vim-slime/blob/master/plugin/slime.vim#L233-L245) 😄
+Seriously, it's not a complicated as it seems.

 If you don't want the default key mappings, set: